Parallax describes a type of movement. The position or direction of an object seems to differ when viewed from different positions.

 - our diminutive significance as seen from a superior vantage point

-- and stories about solipsism: people’s defiant private inflation of the significance of their own lives and the events that surround them
+- stories about solipsism: people’s defiant private inflation of the significance of their own lives and the events that surround themselves, compared to everything else

-HOW TO CREATE A PARALLACTIC EFFECT IN STORYTELLING
+HOW TO CREATE A PARALLACTIC EFFECT IN A STORY

 The writer describes the same temporal event from multiple viewpoints.
 These will be characters who exist within the world of the story, also known as homodiegetic.